-Schoutens is a member of the ACE Mentor Network, one of our client platforms.
-The Athlete Career and Education Program (ACE) provides current and retired Team USA athletes with career, education and life skills resources to support athletic performance goals, facilitate a successful transition to post-elite competition careers and inspire long-term positive engagement with the Olympic/Paralympic movement.
-Visit their website to learn more about how they support past, present, and future Team USA members.
+Schoutens is a member of the ACE Mentor Network, one of our customer platforms.
+The United States Olympic Committee Athlete Career and Education Program (ACE) provides current and retired Team USA athletes with career, education and life skills resources to support their athletic performance goals, facilitate a successful transition to post-elite competition careers and inspire long-term positive engagement with the Olympic/Paralympic movement.
+The ACE Mentor Network is one of the many great resources offered to Team USA athletes.

-As an ACE mentee, Carlijn Schoutens was matched up with Lauryn Williams, a former Summer and Winter Olympian and founder of Worth Winning, her own financial planning company, dedicated to helping other athletes manage their careers and lives after sport.
-In between Schoutens training sessions leading up to the Games, we had a chance to ask her a few questions about her experience talking with Williams and the role that advisors played on her Olympic journey.
+As an ACE mentee, Carlijn Schoutens was matched up with Lauryn Williams, Olympian and and founder of Worth Winning, her own financial planning company, dedicated to helping other athletes manage their careers and lives after sport.
+In between Schoutens training sessions leading up to the Games, we had a chance to ask her a few questions about her experience talking with Williams and the role that mentors played in her Olympic journey.

-When asked about how she first got matched up with Williams, Schoutens responded, “Lauryn was recommended as a mentor for me by Elana [Meyers Taylor], because she also did a time trial sport and has been very successful athletically and professionally.”
+When asked about how she was first matched with Williams, Schoutens responded, “Lauryn was recommended as a mentor for me by Elana [Meyers Taylor], because she also did a time trial sport and has been very successful athletically and professionally.”